Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Conclusions

 \section{Conclusions}

-We revisited the interpretation of a subclass of repeating nuclear transients (RNTs) — quasi-periodic erupters (QPEs) that share some similarities with other types of RNTs, such as repeating partial TDEs, quasi-periodic ultrafast outflow sources, etc. \citep[see e.g.][]{2024SciA...10J8898P}, with QPEs exhibiting large-amplitude soft X-ray outbursts with a short recurrence timescales in particular.
-After summarizing the basic properties of this class of RNTs and connecting it to post-TDE systems, a specific model of QPEs was invoked that includes the EMRI model complemented by a preceding TDE.
+In this work, we revisit the interpretation of a subclass of RNTs, defined as QPEs that share some similarities with other types of RNTs, such as repeating partial TDEs, quasi-periodic ultrafast outflow sources, and so on \citep[see e.g.,][]{2024SciA...10J8898P}.
+In particular, this includes QPEs exhibiting large-amplitude soft X-ray outbursts with a short recurrence timescales.
+After summarizing the basic properties of this class of RNTs and connecting it to post-TDE systems, we invoked a specific model of QPEs that includes the EMRI model complemented by a preceding TDE.

-We discussed an important aspect concerning the size of the outer disk radius and found that the disrupted star $M_\text{dis}$ was probably destroyed farther from the SMBH - with a smaller $\beta$ ($\beta \sim 1$).
+We discuss an important aspect concerning the size of the outer disk radius, finding that the disrupted star $M_\text{dis}$ was probably destroyed farther from the SMBH, with a smaller $\beta$ ($\beta \sim 1$).
 This could also imply that the disk was formed by a partial TDE since $\beta$ is smaller in this case.
 Using the statistical properties and analytic relations of QPEs, we derived the asymmetric light curves expected to be caused by star-disk collisions in a post-TDE system.
-We also discussed how the relative position of the disk and the EMRI orbit impacts the emerging QPE luminosities.
+We also discuss how the relative position of the disk and the EMRI orbit impact the emerging QPE luminosities.